purpleprotocol/purplecoin/doc/vision.md

 2. Scale
 3. Work with banking

-Nothing has hit all of these points so far, until Purplecoin.
+Nothing has hit all of these points so far, but we believe Purplecoin can.